4 Days in Bangkok: The Ultimate Bangkok Itinerary and More Travel Tips

 Talat Noi

-Take a taxi to explore Talat Noi, one of my favorite hidden gems in Bangkok.
-In this historical neighborhood, you will have the chance to take a walk and see the authentic side of Bangkok.
 Here there are markets, street artworks, and even an old, rusty Fiat 600 which is considered a cool photo spot in Bangkok.
 In this area, you will find two churches worth your attention – the Assumption Cathedral and the Holy Rosary Church.

-The Assumption Cathedral is the principal Roman Catholic church of Thailand and certainly, visiting it is part of the unusual things to do in Bangkok.
-The details and the facade will take you to Europe.
 This is not a popular attraction, considering that everyone is busy with temples, so you will find it almost empty any time of the day.
 If you are lucky and see it open, go take a walk inside and appreciate the golden details and wonderful paintings inside.

-The Holy Rosary Church has some western vibes and you can take a quick visit since it’s a few steps away from the Assumption Cathedral.
+The Holy Rosary Church has some Western vibes and you can take a quick visit since it’s a few steps away from the Assumption Cathedral.
 So I recommend you visit this place during your 4 days in Bangkok.

 King Power Mahanakhon

-If you are looking for epic views over Bangkok, you cannot miss Mahanakhon Skywalk.
-It is located on the Skytrain line and your stop will be Chong Nonsi.
 It is hands down one of the most impressive places to visit in Bangkok and the glass floor makes it even more exciting to visit.
-The observation deck is 314 meter high, that is pretty impressive, right?
+The observation deck is 314 meters high, that is pretty impressive, right?

 Don’t forget to buy your tickets in advance and don’t bring any food or drinks with you as you will not be allowed to bring them with you.